-Good policies should cover towing and emergency repair costs, replacement transport and possibly repatriation costs if you drive abroad.
-However, the breakdown insurance cover with some French companies is limited and might only cover the costs of towing your car to the nearest garage.
+Good policies should cover towing and emergency repair costs, replacement transport, and possibly repatriation costs if you drive abroad.
+However, the breakdown insurance coverage with some French companies is limited and might only cover the costs of towing your car to the nearest garage.

 If your car breaks down on the motorway in France, you will need to call the ASFA.
 This is a 24-hour motorway breakdown service that you can reach by calling the 112 emergency number.

-La Mediation de l’assurance – mediator for complaints about French insurace companies
+- La Mediation de l’assurance – mediator for complaints about French insurance companies